Pastoral/Elder Leadership at Emmanuel

 We are committed to qualified leadership.
 The overriding concern of the New Testament in relation to church leadership is to ensure that the right kind of men will serve as Elders and Deacons.
 The offices of God’s church are not honorary positions bestowed on individuals who have attended church faithfully, are senior in years, rich donors, charismatic personalities, or seminary graduates.
 Our council of Elders is open to all men who meet the biblical requirements and believe they are called to shepherd in our local congregation.

-Greg and Ronna have been married for 34 years and have four daughters and two sons-in-law.
+Greg and Ronna have been married for 34 years and have four daughters and three sons-in-law.
 Greg has a bachelor’s in Pastoral Studies and a Master of Arts in New Testament from Liberty University, a Master of Divinity from Liberty Baptist Theological Seminary, and a Ph.D. in New Testament from Aberdeen University, Scotland.
 He and Ronna have attended Emmanuel since 1995, and Greg has been an Elder at Emmanuel since 2006.
 Greg is a Senior Professor of New Testament and Greek at Cedarville University where he is primarily involved in training young men and women for ministries in the church and/or academy.
 Ronna graduated from Liberty University with degrees in Christian Education and Elementary Education (K-8) and has a master’s degree in Education from Marygrove College.
 Currently, she is an eighth-grade Language Arts teacher at Warner Middle School in the Xenia Community Schools

 Elder responsibilities/ministry interests: